Inside José Andrés’s Minibar Reopening, a New Japanese Frontier

 Minibar’s hibernation wasn’t just lengthy because of Covid concerns.
 After all, reopening requires that customers have a certain level of comfort with the 18 year-old tasting counter’s intimate, dinner theater-style service.
 But what’s also taken months—and hundreds of recipe tests, tastings, and tweaks—is a reimagining of Minibar’s core offerings, which are now focused on Japanese ingredients and techniques.

 The 27-odd course tasting menu has employed Asian elements in the past, though the team says its fresh Japanese focus is driven by Andrés’s love of elegant, clean flavors and seafood.
-It also plays to the background of two longtime ThinkFoodGroup chefs, who lead the research and development kitchen: Osaka native Koji Terrano, who helmed Japanese restaurant Sushi-Ko in its early years, and Charisse Dickens, ThinkFoodGroup’s Senior Director of Research & Development who’s also of Japanese descent and grew up in Hawaii.
+It also plays to the background of two longtime ThinkFoodGroup chefs, who lead the research and development kitchen: Osaka native Koji Terrano, who helmed Japanese restaurant Sushi-Ko in its early years, and Charisse Grey, ThinkFoodGroup’s Senior Director of Research & Development who’s also of Japanese descent and grew up in Hawaii.

 “It’s taken the whole team, a collaboration of different brains,” says chef Sarah Ravitz, who leads the Minibar kitchen along with chef Melissa Lalli.
 “Historically at Minibar we don’t do a big menu overhaul—it’s seasonal and we evolve slowly.
 A few dish changes every couple months.
 This is 75 to 85 percent brand new, so I think it’s an opportunity.”